Outburn-IL/fumifier/README.md

 - `errors()` – returns compilation errors (if any)

 **RuntimeOptions** (third parameter to `evaluate`/`evaluateVerbose`):
-- `logger?: LoggerInterface` – override logger for this evaluation only
+- `logger?: Logger` – override logger for this evaluation only
 - `fhirClient?: FhirClient` – override FHIR client for this evaluation only
 - `mappingCache?: MappingCacheInterface` – override mapping cache for this evaluation only